Artica2012/VirtualGM/README.md

 ### Macro Commands
 - **/m** - Roll Macro
   - Select the character and the macro and VirtualGM will roll it for you.
-The options secret argument will send the roll to the GM instead.
+The optional secret argument will send the roll to the GM instead.
+    - The optional dc argument will give a positive (thumbsup) or negative (thumbsdown) to indicate if the roll meets or exceeds the given difficulty class.
 - **/macro create** - Create a Macro
   - Select a character which you have control over and input the name of the macro and the string to roll (XdY+Z format).
   - Note: The bot will not validate the roll string at the time of creation, so if the syntax of the roll is invalid, the bot will still except the macro, although errors will be given when you attempt to use it.